jylups/cmmn-js-examples/properties-panel/README.md

 npm install --save cmmn-js-properties-panel-flowable
 ```

-Additionally, if you'd like to use [Camunda BPM](https://camunda.org) execution related properties, include the [camunda-cmmn-moddle](https://github.com/camunda/camunda-cmmn-moddle) dependency which tells the modeler about `camunda:XXX` extension properties:
+Additionally, if you'd like to use [Camunda BPM](https://camunda.org) execution related properties, include the [flowable-cmmn-moddle](https://github.com/camunda/flowable-cmmn-moddle) dependency which tells the modeler about `camunda:XXX` extension properties:

 ```
-npm install --save camunda-cmmn-moddle
+npm install --save flowable-cmmn-moddle
 ```

 Now extend the [cmmn-js](https://github.com/bpmm-io/cmmn-js) modeler with two properties panel related modules, the panel itself and a provider module that controls which properties are visible for each element.
 Additionally you must pass an element via `propertiesPanel.parent` into which the properties panel will be rendered (cf. [`app/index.js`](./app/index.js#L16) for details).